UPPMAX/R-python-julia-matlab-HPC/docs/matlab/local_desktopMatlab.rst

 .. warning::

    - This solution is possible only if
-      - you have an UPPMAX compute project and
+      - you have an UPPMAX compute project
       - a working matlab on your computer with one of the version available on the cluster:

          - check with ``module avail matlab``
          - Examples of the newest ones:

             - R2020b
             - R2022a
             - R2022b